mikeerickson/nptemplating-docs/docs/templating-modules/date-module.md

 - 5 - Friday
 - 6 - Saturday

-- `pivotDate` - _(Optional)_ Desired date to obtain week number.
+- `pivotDate?` - Desired date to obtain week number.
 If not supplied, it will use current date

-- `result` - Returns day number
+- `-> result` - Returns day number

 **Example**